TheRacetrack/racetrack/README.md

 - **Server-side building**.
 Code is transformed into a microservice without your computer being involved.
 - You only supply your **function's logic**.
-No need to write repetitive API code, setting up webservers, creating dockerfiles, kubernetes YAMLs, and more.
+No need to write repetitive API code, setting up webservers, creating dockerfiles, kubernetes YAMLs, and so on.
 Racetrack takes care of that for you.
 - **Language agnostic**.
 Deploy code written in Python 3, Go, Rust, or anything else encapsulated in a Dockerfile.
 - **Infrastructure independent**.
 Deploy to either a Kubernetes cluster